tonethar/IGME-230-Fall-2019/weekly/week-06A-notes.md

   - There are two ways to specify the size of an element:
     - `box-sizing: content-box` is the default method - it applies the `width` and `height` values to the *content box*.
 That means that the resulting size of the element will be the dimensions you specify plus the amount of padding and borders that have been added to the element.
     - `box-sizing: border-box` is the other method - it applies the `width` and `height` values to the *border box*, which includes the content, padding, and border. *With this method, the resulting visible element box, including padding and borders (but not margins), will be exactly the dimensions you specify.*
-  - The parts of an element box
+  - `height` of a box - if an element is sized too small for its contents, you can specify what to do with the content that doesn’t fit by using the `overflow` property:
-  - Box dimensions
+    - possible values are `visible`,  `hidden`, `scroll` or `auto`
-  - Padding
+  - `padding` is space between the content area and the border
-  - Borders
+  - `border` is drawn around the content area and the padding
-  - Outlines
+  - `margin` is space added on the outside of the border
-  - Margins
+    - margins of adjacent elements (top and bottom) "collapse"
-  - Display roles
+  - `display` - `block`, `inline`, and `none` are the most commonlyn used
-  - Drop shadows
+  - `box-shadow`